COSCUP/coscup2011-src/en/index.md

 Get the latest information about COSCUP, or understand further information about open source softwares and communities.
 Visit [COSCUP Channel on YouTube](http://www.youtube.com/user/coscup2011) now!

-## Sponsor COSCUP

-If your organization identify with the Open Source philosophy, or prefer to promote your brands and products, or searching for talents, please contact <sponsorship@coscup.org>.

 ### Important Dates

 * Call for papers: May 7th